-The 2020 NBA Draft is set to take place on Nov.
-18, and 60 players will be selected over two rounds.
+The 2021 NBA Draft took place on July 29, and 60 players heard their names called over the two rounds.
 While the NBA differs from the NFL in the fact that much of its greatest talent has been taken with the earliest picks, the past 70 years have shown that Hall of Famers and All-Stars can be found at any point in the draft.
 With that in mind and in honor of the upcoming draft, here is a rundown of the best players to be taken with each pick, starting with No. 60.

 60. Isaiah Thomas, PG, Washington

 2011 Draft, Round 2 — Sacramento Kings

 Given the name because his father, a Los Angeles Lakers fan, lost a bet that his team would beat the Detroit Pistons in the 1989 NBA Finals, Thomas is a two-time NBA All-Star and averaged 28.9 points per game in the 2016-17 season.
 At 5'9", he is also one of the shortest players in NBA history.
 A hip injury when he was playing his best basketball slowed a very promising career.